Course Code: GES274

 The qualifying process:

-Please Note: The Lean Six Sigma Green Belt and Lean Six Sigma Black Belt Certification both require students to complete a project in addition to assignments and quizzes.
+Please Note: The Lean Six Sigma Green Belt and Lean Six Sigma Black Belt Certification both require you to complete a project in addition to assignments and quizzes.
 Projects must be based off an actual business and are subject to approval by Master Black Belt Coaches.
 Please see below regarding sourcing a project.